Choking - Heimlich maneuver

 If the person is choking, perform abdominal thrusts as follows:

-- If the person is sitting or standing, position yourself behind the person and reach your arms around his or her waist.
+- If the person is sitting or standing, position yourself behind the person and reach your arms around their waist.
 For a child, you may have to kneel.

 - Place your fist, thumb side in, just above the person's navel (belly button).